You’re one of the Capilano Tramps, those early adventurers who made the long “tramp” to Capilano Suspension Bridge.

 Nancy Stibbard the current owner of Capilano Suspension Bridge Park used to work in the park selling ice cream at just 8 years of age.

 Rae Mitchell built the modern, steel-cable bridge in only five days.

 Sign up for our bi-monthly newsletter and receive all the latest news and updates.

 Capilano Suspension Bridge Park is vancouver, bc’s top destination attraction

-Proof of vaccination is not required to enter the Park, however is required to dine in at the Cliff House Restaurant.
-Face masks continue to be appreciated throughout the Park but are mandatory to ride the Free Shuttle, to cross all three main attractions and to enter all indoor spaces.
-Please do not enter the Park if you or anyone in your household display any symptoms of COVID-19.
+Face masks are encouraged, but no longer required.
+Proof of vaccination is no longer required to enter the Park or dine in the Cliff House Restaurant.
+Please do not enter the Park if you display any symptoms of COVID-19.
 For more details, please visit our Special Advisory Page